 Lively music, an active Sunday School and a warm family feel - that was the winning formula for a church which has just won the Church in Wales's first Child-Friendly Church Award.

-Rev Alan Chadwick, received the award from the Archbishop of Wales, Dr Barry Morgan, at Catalyst - the St Davids Diocese festival of church life, held at Carmarthen Showground on July 5th.
+Rev Alan Chadwick, received the award from the Archbishop of Wales, Dr Barry Morgan, at Catalyst - the St Davids Diocese festival of church life, held at Carmarthen Showground some years ago.

 To win the award the Church of The Holy Spirit had to demonstrate a commitment to its youngest worshippers by providing both a stimulating and a safe environment for them.
 Its worship is informal with morning services catering especially for families.
 It starts with refreshments and lunch is often provided.
 There is a soft play area for toddlers, Sunday School for children up to 16 and a young adults group.
 It operates a strict child protection policy in all aspects of children's work.